Munawwar/react-global-states/README.md

 That's it.
 Simple as that.

 The library only has 5 exported functions in total - 3 of them demonstrated above.
-The remaining 2 will be explained in the next tow sections.
+The remaining 2 will be explained in the next two sections.

 ### Action file